wp-plugins/wp-block-referrer-spam/README.txt

 Yes!
 This plugin not only protects you against over 200 referrer spammers, but it also allows you to add your own referrer spammers.
 To do so, go to the plugin's setting page (**Tools > Block Referrer Spam**) and add your spammers in the text box.

+= Is this plugin compatible with my webserver? =

+This plugin is fully compatible with any webserver out-of-the-box.
+Its adaptability ensures that will work with any version of either apache, nginx, iis or lighttpd webserver.
+* When apache is used, the plugin adds specific rules into .htaccess file.
+* When apache is not used, the plugin automatically recognizes it and uses internal code rules to keep away spammers.

 = How often does the Referrer Spam List get updated? =